quantumhpc/nodejs-torquejs/README.md

 For now only basic function are implemented: **qmgr -c 'p s'**, **qstat**, **qdel(jobId)**, **qnodes** and **qnodes(nodename)**.
 It uses SSH to remotly connect to the PBS/Torque headnode and return information as a JSON array.

+Submit job remotly to a PBS/Torque server from a nodejs application and retrieve files from a working directory.

 ## Basic usage
 Edit `./config/pbsserver.json"` with your information
 ```